Divide-By-0/blog/content/posts/conviction_convos.md

   - When the company is doing poorly, there are a bunch of reasons you'll say it wasn't a good fit for me anyways
   - Evaluate opportunity and don't get hung up on regretting -- if you're only taking 100% shots, you're not aiming high enough, or else it means your bet sizing is too small
   - Do something that needs vested time/experience ‒ expertise is significantly less fungible than money
-- Everything seeming cool before and out of it
-  - Have type of reaction that once I'm in a thing, assume this is it, this is the coolest thing
-  - SAM -- overly optimistic
 - Clout
   - The sorts of undergrads who read techcrunch are very different from actually smart people
   - Clout is a crutch -- there's no replacement for enthusiasm, and clout is the splenda for enthusiasm
+  - Someone else has set up a system and engineered what seemed "good" to them and memed into being the highest clout
 - Principles
-  - Process driven vs owning outcomes (opposites and can map to specific experiences)
+  - Two types of mindsets; process driven vs owning outcomes.
+These are opposites and can map to specific experiences
   - Mentors are maybe more experienced in general domain, but not in what should you a specific person do with your specific life?
 You just need a set of principles that work for your life situation
-  - Wise people say they are most are happy when doing x -- different than you
+  - Wise people say they are most are happy when doing x -- x is likely different than yours.
-  - I wont do anything im not emotionally convinced about, but if I build up to it, I can execute it with my whole heart; you need to be internally aligned to implement it well
+  - I wont do anything I'm not emotionally convinced about, but if I build up to it, I can execute it with my whole heart; you need to be internally aligned to implement it well
-  - VC/startup failure mode is satisfying LP constraints from the start that is unsatisfiable
+  - One VC/startup failure mode is satisfying your funders constraints from the start; you don't have the time or space to decide your principles first
 - Intelligence
-  - Others will always be smarter
+  - Others will always be smarter; but there are always ways to position yourself better regardless.
+Either you do an overlap of two things really well, or you are in domain X but care about and do unusual thing Y that really accelerates you or whatever
   - I can be creative enough to come up with great things I can do
   - Would you trade your life for mark zucks life?
 If the answer is like, yes clearly obviously -- there's probably some mental block.
 I can say with full certainty that I prefer to be myself -- what are the things you can do that could lead to that?
+What are things you currently have that you don't want to let go of?
+How can you stretch those things into something unique that you're excited by?
   - Significantly influenced by a few specific individuals I personally know, and their values and beliefs
-  - Growth is super nonlinear
-  - Feeling like a follower is natural at the start, but
+  - Feeling like a follower is natural at the start, especially when learning from a great mentor.
+But you can't settle for that
 - Discomfort
   - Is different than the discomfort of like, asking a girl out or something.
 In this case, it's about more having the courage to pursue something really hard you might like.
 This courage and authenticity coincidentally makes the former example easier, but is a different kind of discomfort that needs to come first.
   - This kind of discomfort grows you in axes of _you_
-- Meetings
-  - Sometimes jot quick notes after a mentor session: good for memorizing and listening and constructing the right mental models that will last longer term
-  - This doesn't really apply for things like meetings though, since there are clear actionables/tasks you don't want to drop
 - Long Term Compounding
-  - The long term stuff compounds: specific 40s something people we know have built themselves that over 20+ years of giving for the long term.
+  - The long term stuff compounds: specific people we know in their 40s have built themselves an excellent reputation that over 20+ years of giving for the long term, and now can do whatever they want to do with the best people.
   - For instance, someone working on an X company has been crazy obsessed with X for all 4 years of college -- was really struck by the depth of this obsession from the start.
+Even though X is cool, I don't think I could fully devote myself to it as much as they could.
+    - For instance, Travis from Uber cared the most about having a personal chauffeur.
+He was obsessed with that, for years and years.
+Although I personally like Ubers and I'd be sad if it was gone, I can't visualize myself being exciting when thinking about devoting years and years to manifesting myself a personal driver, especially not anywhere near what Travis had.